nus-cs2103/website-base/admin/appendixE-github.md

 ### Using Milestones:

-* Use milestones to indicate which issues are to be handled for which milestone by assigning issues to suitable milestones.
+* Use [GitHub milestones](https://help.github.com/articles/about-milestones/) to indicate which issues are to be handled for which milestone by assigning issues to suitable milestones.

 * Set the deadlines for milestones (in GitHub).
 Your internal milestones can be set earlier than the deadlines we have set, to give you a buffer.